---

 #!/bin/bash

-# Make sure this file has executable permissions, run `chmod +x build-app.sh`
+# Make sure this file has executable permissions, run `chmod +x railway/init-app.sh`

 # Clear cache